6-7 Day All-Encompassing Missouri River Trip

-Our 6 day trip will take you through the “white cliff” section of the river (approximately 50 miles) and the “Primitive Badlands” (approximately 50 miles).
-On your 100 mile journey you will see the river drastically change right in front of your eyes.
+Our 6-7 day trip will take you through the “white cliff” section of the river (approximately 47 miles) and the “Primitive Badlands” (approximately 61 miles).
+On your 109-mile journey you will see the river drastically change right in front of your eyes.
 Each day will be packed with activities including but not limited to hiking, paddling, storytelling, relaxing, and swimming.
 Once you reach the lower section you will have the privilege of scouting out big horn sheep among the backdrop of rolling badlands.
-6 days sure do fly by and it is always a hard departure for guests on that last day.
+6 or 7 days sure do fly by and on that last day it is always a hard departure for guests and guides alike

 Day 1: We will start our journey at 8:30 in Fort Benton.
 From there we will shuttle you about an hour to the put-in location (Coal Banks) While boats are getting loaded you will have a brief safety talk and paddling instructions.
 On your first day take your time learning how to navigate your boat and get to know fellow journeymen and journeywoman.
 On this day you will see Teepee rings, petroglyphs, historic landmarks, the start of the white cliffs and a Corp of Discovery campsite.

 Day 2: On day two you will spend a lot of time hiking and paddling.
 Day two is going to be the most scenic and is what the Corp. of Discovery describes as “scenes of visionary enchantment”.
 On this day you will go through the heart of the White Cliffs.
 Take it in and always have that camera on hand.